wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    Official Getting Started docs at Hashicorp</a> focus on individual elements (i.e. resources, input variables, output variables, etc).

-## Certification Exam Objectives
+## Links to Certification Exam Objectives

 <img align="right" width="200" alt="terraformassociate-704x704" src="https://user-images.githubusercontent.com/300046/154810637-8293e9a0-1c6a-4105-b9c0-3d100166ce42.png">
 This page houses both links and my notes to pass the <a target="_blank" href="https://hashicorp.com/certification/terraform-associate/">HashiCorp Terraform Associate certification (at https://hashicorp.com/certification/terraform-associate)</a>.
-For only $70.50 (paid after <a target="_blank" href="https://candidate.psiexams.com/">picking a time on OSI Online</a>, <a target="_blank" href="https://www.reddit.com/r/Terraform/comments/k6pky2/terraform_exam_psi/">terrible)</a> , correctly answer 70%+ of 57 multiple-choice/fill-in questions to give your employers some assurance that you have a practical knowledge of:
+For only $70.50 (paid after <a target="_blank" href="https://candidate.psiexams.com/">picking a time on OSI Online</a>, <a target="_blank" href="https://www.reddit.com/r/Terraform/comments/k6pky2/terraform_exam_psi/">terrible)</a> , correctly answer 70%+ of 57 multiple-choice/fill-in questions to give your employers some assurance that you have a practical knowledge of these topics:

 1. Understand infrastructure as code (IaC) concepts<br />
    a.
 Explain <a href="#IaC">what IaC is</a><br />